makersacademy/chitter-challenge/README.md

-Chitter Challenge
+# Chitter Challenge
 =================

-A small Twitter clone that will allow users to post messages to a public stream.
+A small Twitter clone that allows users to post messages to a public stream.

-Features:
 -------
+## User Stories
 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter